 You can honor Nikola Tesla and other STEMists who have given you the modern world by creating your own electrical projects.

-Learn More about astronomy and telescopes with the “It’s Electric!”
+Learn More about electricity with the “It’s Electric!”
 Groovy Lab in a Box!

 “It’s Electric!”
 A Lesson in Electricity: You are a groovy electrical engineer who has been contracted by the latest groovy dance group.
 Using only the materials from your Groovy Lab in a Box, can you design and build a groovy dance pad with specific criteria and constraints?